marcomontalbano/figma-export/packages/output-components-as-es6/README.md

 > Outputter for [@figma-export](https://github.com/marcomontalbano/figma-export) that exports components in javascript file.

-With this outputter you can export all components as variables insinde a `.js` file called with the page name.
+With this outputter you can export all components as variables inside a `.js` file called with the page name.

 This is a sample of the output: